 Sadly on January 9 1993 it all came to an end with a final day of metal mayhem.
 The place was packed to the rafters, the bands were hot, beer flowed like ... well I guess beer!
 One last blast to the era of big hair and screaming guitars.

 The Gasworks Documentary, "Don’t Call Last Call", is in the works and is set to be the definitive story of Canada’s hardest rockin’ club.
 The times, the players, the people, and all the stuff that got swept under the rug.
-We’re always looking for more information so if you played there, hung out, met your spouse, have a story, pictures, or video/film, we want to hear from you.
-You can reach us through our contact page.

 The videos below are pre-trailers for the upcoming documentary film “Don’t Call Last Call” which takes a look back at the big hair, heavy metal era of clubs and bars and what it took for a working musician to survive and succeed.
 Its about the times, the people, and of course the players ... a number of who went on to achieve international stardom.